Raphael Warnock: Abortion

 Warnock has described himself as a "pro-choice pastor".

 In December 2020, during Warnock's Senate campaign, a group of 25 black ministers wrote him an open letter asking him to reconsider his abortion stance, calling it "contrary to Christian teachings" and saying that abortion disproportionately affects African Americans.
 The Warnock campaign responded with a statement, writing that "Warnock believes a patient's room is too small a place for a woman, her doctor, and the U.S. government and that these are deeply personal health care decisions – not political ones."

 Warnock called the June 2022 overturning of Roe v.
 Wade "misguided" and "devastating for women and families in Georgia and nationwide."

 Agriculture

 Warnock was the main sponsor of S.278 - Emergency Relief for Farmers of Color Act of 2021.
 The bill would aid historically disaffected minority groups in the agriculture sector.
+It was introduced alongside Senator Cory Booker's Justice for Black Farmers Act.

 Warnock worked with Senator Tommy Tuberville to reduce barriers to trade for peanut exports in order to assist peanut farmers in Georgia.